Understanding Federal Student Loans

 Yes, you can take out both federal and private student loans.
 You should always fill out the FAFSA® first to see what federal student loans, grants, and scholarships you’re eligible for.
 If you still need money to pay for college, private student loans can help bridge those gaps.
 It is important that you stay organized and responsible because you’ll have to pay back federal and private student loans with interest.

-Federal student loans are based on financial need.
-Your financial need is determined by government regulations.
-Make sure you fill out the FAFSA® as early as possible to see if you’re eligible.
-Even if you don’t think you will qualify for federal loans, it’s always worth it to complete the FAFSA®.
+Federal Direct Subsidized Loans are based on financial need, while Federal Direct Unsubsidized Loans are not.
+Your financial need is determined by a formula factoring in your cost of attendance, student aid index number, and different types of financial aid received.
+Make sure you fill out the FAFSA® as early as possible to see if you're eligible.
+It's always worth it to complete the FAFSA®, even if you don't think you will qualify for federal loans.

 All federal student loans have fixed interest rates.
 This means that the interest rate will remain the same over the life of your loan.